Peer Review Process & Guidelines

 Reviewers will be honest, not offensive in their language, frank and concise.
 This is not to be confused with criticism.

-What is not reviewed and Author requests
+What is not reviewed and author requests

 Authors can request to exclude a specific reviewer from reviewing their manuscript as long as THMT peer review process remains intact and a thorough assessment of the manuscript is given.
-A decision letter is sent to the author when all reviews are received and considered by the Managing Editor after each review round.

 Transparent Peer Review (TPR)